taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [smartgpt](https://github.com/cormanz/smartgpt) - A program that provides LLMs with the ability to complete complex tasks using plugins.
  * [chatgpt-plugin](https://github.com/cloudflare/chatgpt-plugin) - Build ChatGPT plugins with Cloudflare's Developer Platform 🤖
  * [QGPTAgent](https://github.com/momaabna/qgptagent) - The QGPT Agent is a powerful plugin for QGIS that utilizes the advanced natural language processing capabilities of the OpenAI GPT model to automate various processes in QGIS.
 With this plugin, users can interact with the QGIS software using natural language commands, significantly reducing the time and effort required to complete various tasks.
+ * [dify](https://github.com/langgenius/dify) - One API for plugins and datasets, one interface for prompt engineering and visual operation, all for creating powerful AI applications.
+ * [chatgpt-retrieval-plugin](https://github.com/openai/chatgpt-retrieval-plugin#supabase) - The ChatGPT Retrieval Plugin lets you easily find personal or work documents by asking questions in natural language.

 |Name|GitHub Stars|Language|License|